The Secret of Monkey Island: Legacy

 The Secret of Monkey Island spawned five sequels.
 The first, Monkey Island 2: LeChuck's Revenge, was released in 1991 and focuses on LeChuck's return.
 Six years later, LucasArts released The Curse of Monkey Island, which features a new visual design.
 In 2000, the company released Escape from Monkey Island, which uses the GrimE engine of Grim Fandango to produce 3D graphics.
 The next title, Tales of Monkey Island released in 2009, is a series of five episodic chapters.
 The most recent title, Return to Monkey Island, was released in 2022 and revisits several locations and characters from the first game.

 Elements of the game have appeared elsewhere in popular culture.
 The original version was selected as one of five for the exhibition The Art of Video Games in the Smithsonian American Art Museum in 2011.
-A fictive drink recipe in the game for grog was mistakenly reported as real in 2009 by Argentinian news channel C5N, which urged teenagers against consuming the dangerous "Grog XD" drink.
+A fictive drink recipe in the game for grog was mistakenly reported as real in 2009 by Argentine news channel C5N, which urged teenagers against consuming the dangerous "Grog XD" drink.
 In Tales of Monkey Island, Guybrush refers to this news story while pushing the Grog XD button on a Grog machine.

 In a celebration of the game's 30th anniversary, Ron Gilbert shared secrets from its original source code during a video conversation with the Video Games History Foundation.
 These included early character prototypes, unused animations and alternative game environments.

+On July 20, 2023 game studio Rare LTD released an update for their game Sea of Thieves where players could visit Mêlée Island and interact with characters of the Monkey Island game series in a new adventure bridging the stories of both worlds.